The Intellectual Property Review: India

 Section 108 of the Patents Act 1970 provides that the reliefs a court may grant in any suit for infringement include an injunction subject to such terms as the court sees fit, as well as either damages or an account of profits.
-In addition to this, the court may also order that goods that are found to be infringing and implements used in creating the infringing goods shall be seized, forfeited or destroyed, as the court deems fit under the circumstances of the case without payment of any compensation.
+In addition to this, the court may also order that goods found to be infringing, and implements used in creating the infringing goods, shall be seized, forfeited or destroyed, as the court deems fit in the circumstances, without payment of any compensation.

 Damages and compensation

-In Bridgestone Corporation v.
-Tolins Tyres Pvt Ltd171 the court directed the defendants who were manufacturing and exporting infringing Bridestone tyres abroad to pay the plaintiff 3 million rupees and also to pay 500,000 rupees to legal aid.
 In Sugen v.
-KV Prakash172 while disposing of a contempt application, the court directed the defendants to pay 2 million rupees to a cancer research organisation in Madras.
+KV Prakash,116 while disposing of a contempt application, the court directed the defendants to pay 2 million rupees to a cancer research organisation in Madras.

 In Super Cassettes Industries Private Limited v.
-HRCN Cable Network, CS (Comm) 48 of 2015, the Delhi High Court granted damages worth approximately 1,620,000 rupees along with attorney and court fees against a broadcaster for unauthorised broadcasting of copyrighted films.
+HRCN Cable Network,117 the Delhi High Court granted damages of approximately 1,620,000 rupees along with attorney and court fees against a broadcaster for unauthorised broadcasting of copyrighted films.

 Interim injunctions or temporary injunctions are sought in every suit for a permanent injunction in an intellectual property case, because of the length of time a case takes to get to trial.
 While ex parte interim injunctions are granted by courts in the normal course in some jurisdictions in India, there are courts that tend to be wary of granting this relief.
 The greatest number of ex parte interim injunctions are known to have been granted by the Delhi High Court.